The Benches are Here!

 Starting January 2, readers of all ages are invited to track their cozy winter reading on a BINGO card for fun and prizes.
 Just stop by the library and pick up a card, or download one from the SLO County Public Libraries website, and play along.

 How it works: Complete five book-related activities in a row--across, vertically, or diagonally--on the BINGO card.
-Present your card at the libary between Jan.
+Present your card at the library between Jan.
 2 and Feb.
 14 for a prize.

 The Friends in 2025: the YEAR in Review